 Welcome to MOVES - MOVES Institute

 Welcome to the Modeling Virtual Environments and Simulation (MOVES) Institute at the Naval Postgraduate School in Monterey, California.
-MOVES is an interdisciplinary research and academic program dedicated to education and research in all areas of defense modeling and simulation and has a degree programs leading towards an Master of Science or Doctor of Philosophy in MOVES.
+MOVES is an interdisciplinary research and academic program dedicated to education and research in all areas of defense modeling and simulation and has a degree programs leading towards a Master of Science or Doctor of Philosophy in MOVES.

-Our uniqueness lies in the confluence of tactical relevance, technical expertise, analytical skills, and our ability to pursue an idea from theory to reality.
+Our uniqueness lie in the confluence of tactical relevance, technical expertise, analytical skills, and our ability to pursue an idea from theory to reality.
 We value openness and our unbiased, nonparochial approach to all we do.
 Our expertise includes combat modeling systems, training systems, virtual environments, augmented reality, web technologies, networks, and interoperability.
-In addition, we excel in agents and artificial intelligence, human-computer interaction and human factors.
+Furthermore, we excel in agents and artificial intelligence, human-computer interaction and human factors.
 In addition to our student population, MOVES encourages all research staff to attend courses in pursuit of advanced degrees.